 Investors.
-We have historically sold portfolios of leased containers to investment entities located in Germany, Switzerland, Austria and Japan.
-The investment entities that typically have purchased containers from us are funds with many underlying investors.
-In Germany, these funds are frequently referred to as "KG Funds," although similar types of funds exist in other countries.
-These funds are formed by investment arrangers who act as financial intermediaries between investors and lessors of containers and other shipping assets.
-We are contacted on a regular basis by independent investment arrangers who are interested in assisting us with arranging sales of container portfolios.
-These independent investment arrangers will either seek out investments in leased assets on behalf of an investment fund or a group of investors or will work with us to identify an investor or group of investors to invest in a pool of leased assets.
-Our 80%-owned subsidiary, CAIJ, Inc., acts as investment arranger for sales of containers by us in Japan and manages container leases for investors in Japan.
+We have historically sold portfolios of leased containers to various overseas investment entities.
+The investment entities that typically have purchased containers from us are funds formed by investment arrangers who act as financial intermediaries between third-party investors and lessors of containers and other shipping assets.
+These independent investment arrangers will either seek out investments in leased assets on behalf of an investment fund or a group of third-party investors or will work with us to identify an investor or group of third-party investors to invest in a pool of leased assets.
+Our 80%-owned subsidiary, CAIJ, Inc., acts as investment arranger for sales of containers by us in Japan and manages containers leases for investors in Japan.

 Customer Concentration.
-Our customers include container lessees and container investors to whom we have sold container portfolios and for whom we manage containers.
+Our customers include container lessees and third-party investors to whom we have sold container portfolios and for whom we manage containers.

-- Equipment Leasing Segment Concentration.
-Revenue from our ten largest lessees represented 58.5% of the revenue from our equipment leasing segment for the year ended December 31, 2012, with revenue from our single largest lessee, CMA CGM, accounting for 12.6%, or \$20.3 million.
-This \$20.3 million of revenue represented 11.7% of our total revenue for this period.
+- Container Leasing Concentration.
+Revenue from our ten largest container lessees represented 60.9% of lease related revenue for the year ended December 31, 2013, with revenue from our single largest container lessee, CMA CGM, accounting for 12.1% of lease related revenue, or \$23.8 million.
+This \$23.8 million of revenue represented 11.2% of our total revenue for this period.
 The largest lessees of our owned fleet are often among the largest lessees of our managed fleet.
-The largest lessees of our managed fleet are responsible for a significant portion of the billings that generate our management fee revenue. - Container Management Segment Concentration.
-A substantial majority of our container management segment revenue is derived from container investors associated with five different investment arrangers located in Germany, Switzerland, Austria and Japan.
-These arrangers are typically in the business of identifying and organizing investors for a variety of investment vehicles and compete with other institutions in these and other countries that perform similar functions.
-Container investors associated with the five investment arrangers represented 62.6% of our container management segment revenue for the year ended December 31, 2012.
-Revenue of \$5.1 million from the two largest container investors represented 38.3% of revenue from our container management segment, or 3.0% of our total revenue for the year ended December 31, 2012.
+The largest lessees of our managed fleet are responsible for a significant portion of the billings that generate our management fee revenue. - Container Management Concentration.
+A substantial majority of our container management segment revenue is derived from third-party investors associated with five different investment funds located in Germany and Japan.
+Third-party investors associated with the five investment funds represented 76.3% of our management fee revenue for the year ended December 31, 2013.
+Revenue of \$4.0 million from the two largest third-party investors represented 51.5% of management fee revenue, or 1.9% of our total revenue for the year ended December 31, 2013.

 Proprietary Real-time Information Technology System.
-Our proprietary real-time information technology system tracks all of our containers individually by container number, provides design specifications for the containers, tracks on-lease and off-lease transactions, matches each on-lease container to a lease contract and each off-lease container to a depot contract, maintains the major terms for each lease contract, tracks accumulated depreciation, calculates the monthly bill for each container lessee and tracks and bills for container repairs.
+Our proprietary real-time information technology system tracks all of our containers individually by container number, provides design specifications for the containers, tracks on-lease and off-lease transactions, matches each on-lease unit to a lease contract and each off-lease unit to a depot contract, maintains the major terms for each lease contract, tracks accumulated depreciation, calculates the monthly bill for each container lessee and tracks and bills for container repairs.
 Most of our depot activity is reported electronically, which enables us to prepare container lessee bills and calculate financial reporting information more efficiently.

 In addition, our system allows our lessees to conduct business with us through the Internet.
 This allows our lessees to review our container inventories, monitor their on-lease information, view design specifications and receive information on maintenance and repair.
-Many of our lessees receive billing and on- and off- lease information from us electronically.
+Many of our lessees receive billing and on- and off-lease information from us electronically.